FAQ ● Resources ● Giving

 I am a major in economics, financial economics or econ-math.
 How do I register for a senior seminar if I did not register for GU4911 Section 0?

 If you did not register for GU4911 Section 0, then beginning on the first day of classes you may register for a seminar in person in the department.
 Students who did register for GU4911 Section 0 will have already received their seats in the seminar.
 Walk in registration is only for the seats in the seminars that remain after all of the students in GU4911 have selected their seats.
 You should check the department website (the Seminar Sign Up page) the weekend before classes begin to see what seminars have available seats.
-In general, we expect that the overwhelming majority of seats will go to students in GU4911 Section 0, so there will not be many choices left for walk in registration
+In general, we expect that the overwhelming majority of seats will go to students in GU4911 Section 0, so there will not be many choices left for walk-in registration

 How do I register for a senior seminar?